History of copyright: Early developments

-The earliest recorded historical case-law on the right to copy comes from ancient Ireland.
+A possible historical case-law on the right to copy comes from ancient Ireland.
 The Cathach is the oldest extant Irish manuscript of the Psalter and the earliest example of Irish writing.
 It contains a Vulgate version of Psalms XXX (30) to CV (105) with an interpretative rubric or heading before each psalm.
 It is traditionally ascribed to Saint Columba as the copy, made at night in haste by a miraculous light, of a Psalter lent to Columba by St. Finnian.
 In the 6th century, a dispute arose about the ownership of the copy and King Diarmait Mac Cerbhaill gave the judgement "To every cow belongs her calf, therefore to every book belongs its copy."
-The Battle of Cúl Dreimhne was fought over this issue.
+The Battle of Cúl Dreimhne was said to be fought over this issue.
+However, the account of the dispute over the Cathach copy comes from a significantly later source and its validity has been questioned.

 Modern copyright law has been influenced by an array of older legal rights that have been recognized throughout history, including the moral rights of the author who created a work, the economic rights of a benefactor who paid to have a copy made, the property rights of the individual owner of a copy, and a sovereign's right to censor and to regulate the printing industry.
 The origins of some of these rights can be traced back to ancient Greek culture, ancient Jewish law, and ancient Roman law.
 In Greek society, during the sixth century B.C.E., there emerged the notion of the individual self, including personal ideals, ambition, and creativity.
 The individual self is important in copyright because it distinguishes the creativity produced by an individual from the rest of society.
 In ancient Jewish Talmudic law there can be found recognition of the moral rights of the author and the economic or property rights of an author.